projectcontour/contour/design/gateway-apis-implementation.md

 3. Operator receives update from Kubernetes API that a Contour CRD was created and deploys an instance of Contour
     - Contour RBAC Perms/Service Account/etc
     - Contour Deployment/Service
-    - Cergen Job to create self-signed certificates
+    - Certgen Job to create self-signed certificates
         - Note: The job can be removed and certs created directly from the Operator since [this PR](https://github.com/projectcontour/contour/pull/3135) was merged.

 4. Cluster Operator creates `GatewayClass` with matching `gateway.controllerName` to the configuration CRD.